chrisjg3/main/README.txt

 1.0.1 ~ Very minor improvements
  Fixed an additional rounding error that was not completely patched by last fix.
- Reogranized name to let version lead, just for less confusion.
+ Re-organized name to let version lead, just for less confusion.

 1.0 ~ First Complete Version of Paper Trader
  Added and moved forward 'stock adding' part of code - Can now add stocks that have never been added before by abbreviation